Indonesia: Alor + Raja Ampat - July 2012

 But I know my physical limits and I'm also a little cluttered underwater by my 7D's bulky housing.
 Underwater photography involves a strategy of the least effort.
 Drift dives, where you just have to let yourself be carried by the current, without having to fight, suit me well.
 The dives where you hook yourself on the reef in the current, to enjoy the show without getting exhausted, suit me very well too.
 On the other hand, to swim against the current, or to follow a group that advances too fast for my taste, with big and energetic kicks, is much less my thing.

-I'll admit it: I'm aquatic, but not athletic.
-I am a contemplative diver (understand: slow).
-I am thrifty in my movements, I try to make the air last as long as possible .
+I readily admit it: I am aquatic, but not athletic.
+I am a contemplative (understand: slow) diver.
+I am sparing with my movements, I try to make the air last as long as possible...

 Safety first

-As a result, Alor's rather "sporty" dives don't always fit in with my usual strategy of making the least effort, I must admit...
+As a result, Alor's rather "sporty" dives do not always fit with my usual strategy of least effort, I must admit...

 ????